Summary

 Transalpine nonchalance for Luciano Barbera.
 A master.

-When you think about it, the tie is a strip of fabric that you wrap around your neck, tie a very specific knot and leave it hanging on your stomach all day.
+When you think about it, a tie is a strip of fabric that you wrap around your neck, tie in a very specific knot, and let hang on your stomach all day long.

-The whole issue, as I have already said, rests on your ability to make this exercise something natural.
+The whole point, as I have already said, is based on your ability to make this exercise something natural.
 Perfectly normal.
 Almost banal!
-That the tie, so explosive in its form, disappears in our eyes, is diluted in your ease in making your clothes your own.
+That the tie, so striking in its form, disappears from our eyes, is diluted in your ease in appropriating your clothes.

-Don't wear a wool flannel tie in summer, visually it doesn't work.
+Do not wear a wool flannel tie in summer, visually it does not work.
 And vice versa, seersucker or, more simply, cotton in winter.

-Silk knitting is at its place in all seasons.
+Silk knitwear is at home in all seasons.

 It is also worth paying attention to the patterns.
 A paisley, for example, will be worn more in winter, as well as a Prince of Wales.
 But this is very debatable.

-DEPENDING ON THE LEVEL OF FORMALITY EXPECTED OF YOU
+DEPENDING ON THE LEVEL OF FORMALISM EXPECTED FROM YOU

 Bill Nighy for Mr Porter.
 Simple and elegant.
-A perfect formal outfit
+Perfect formal wear

-You will always congratulate yourself for being the one whose outfit fits the moment best.
-Feeling less elegant than everyone else at an event is a bit of an ordeal for the mind.
+You will always congratulate yourself for being the one whose outfit best suits the moment.
+Feeling less elegant than all the other people at an event is a little ordeal for the spirit.

-When wearing a tie is induced by the very type of event in which you are participating, choose dignity : a tie with a discreet pattern or simply with texture and a color that does not jump out at your throat.
+When wearing a tie is dictated by the type of event you are attending, opt for dignity : a tie with a discreet pattern or with just some texture and a color that doesn't stand out.

 ACCORDING TO YOUR MOOD

-I don't think you should wear a tie with hearts when you're in love, nor one with skulls when you want to kill everyone, nor one with beef ribs when it's your turn to do the shopping.
+I don't think you should wear a tie with hearts when you're in love, or one with skulls when you want to kill everyone, or one with short ribs when it's your turn to go shopping.

-KNOW HOW TO IDENTIFY OUTFITS THAT COULD NOT DO WITHOUT A TIE
+KNOW HOW TO SPOT OUTFITS THAT CANNOT BE PAIRED WITHOUT A TIE

 The white formal shirt is made to accommodate a tie.

-And the tie also helps hide the long row of buttons.
-I'm not sure it's entirely elegant to leave the (many) buttons on a shirt visible, as if, ultimately, we were revealing part of our private life.
-How happy it is never to see the ropes and pulleys that move the sets of a play.
+And the tie also helps to hide the long row of buttons.
+I'm not sure it's entirely elegant to leave the (numerous) buttons of a shirt visible, as if, in the end, we were revealing a part of our intimacy.
+Just as it's never a good thing to see the ropes and pulleys that move the sets of a play.
 But on this point, I'm afraid I'm being a little too strict.

 It also seems to me that the tie fills a void that needs to be filled: it balances the outfit between the fullness of the suit and the emptiness of the shirt.